rikumat/chess-engine/readme.md

 Chess engine written in python.
 This engine will have a commandline interface, where the player can input a move, and the engine will print a move in response.
 To calculate moves, minimax algorithm and alpha-beta pruning will be used.

 ## Usage
 This project uses poetry.
-You need to have poetry installed in order to run it.
+You need to have poetry installed in order to run the tests.
+However, you can still play the game by running the index.py file in the src directory without poetry.
 Once you have installed poetry, use the following commands to play the game:

 To install dependencies, run the following command in the project's root folder: